 One of the best ways creators can deliver value to their Patreon supporters, especially if you have fans, is to offer them access to….
 YOU.
 It might seem a bit Hollywood at first, but often people love the chance to meet creators and/or to learn from them.

 If you’re a well-respected creator, you might find that people are excited by the chance to come and meet you, ask you questions, and get more face-time.
+You could do this on Patreon, but it's limited.
+But mixing Patreon with a platform like Mighty Networks lets you add amazing courses and live streams (pictured above)!

 Another option that a lot of creators are taking is to build and grow an online community.
 It’s one of the best ways to give your supporters access, value, and easily manage different membership tiers.
 With the right community platform, you can live stream, post ideas and host discussions in the forum, and even serve your members with an app!
 We’ll talk more about this below